zanoni-mbdyn/blendyn/README.md

 We're going to use a publicly available CAD model of a slider-crank-piston mechanical assembly as our reference.
 I'm using the very nice model by **thinkin3D** available here: [engine starter kit][3].
-If you want to follow this tutorial exacly step-by-step you can register a free accunt at [GrabCAD][4] and download it for free.
+If you want to follow this tutorial exactly step-by-step you can register a free account at [GrabCAD][4] and download it for free.
 I suggest using the `.stp` version, but you can download the one that suits the CAD software you're most comfortable with.

 If you open the .stp file in [FreeCAD][5], you can see that the CAD assembly is made of 12 parts.
-We want to export the parts that we'll like to animate in a mesh format that [Blender][6] can import and measure some geometrical and inertial parameters of the model.
+We want to export the parts that we'd like to animate in a mesh format that [Blender][6] can import and measure some geometrical and inertial parameters of the model.

 ---